arangodb-foxx/service-fugu/README.md

     $ arangod  /path/to/your/arango_db

 Then install the application using foxx-manager.
-Foxx-manager is Foxx's repository manager which gives you easy access to the Foxx apps listed in https://github.com/triAGENS/foxx-apps.
+Foxx-manager is Foxx's repository manager which gives you easy access to the Foxx apps listed in https://github.com/arangodb/foxx-apps.

     $ foxx-manager update
     $ foxx-manager available
-    $ foxx-manager install arangodb-fugu /fugu
+    $ foxx-manager install fugu /fugu

 Point your browser to `http://localhost:8529/fugu/viewer` and setup a new project.
 You also find instructions there how to add the logging code to your web app.

+To login into the viewer, use the following credentials:
+* username: admin
+* password: secret

 ## Next Todos

 **Project/logfile viewer:**
-- Authentication (not necessary for development, but required for production)
+- Multi-user management (currently only one user is supported)
 - Error count graph for configurable timespan
 - Filters (e.g. by timespan, url, error type, browser)
 - Search (combined with current filter settings)